There are several brands on the market that work well as a rubber flooring adhesive including adhesives made by Bostick, Henry’s and Mapei.

 Does the rubber flooring adhesive smell?

-Our adhesive has a very low odor that will not stop you form using the room at all.
+Our adhesive has a very low odor that will not stop you from using the room at all.

 Note: You can call 800-279-169 and speak to a rubber flooring representative who is an expert in all aspects of sports flooring.